 Laptop, tablet and phone policy.–Research has conclusively shown that the use of laptops and other digital devices in the classroom actually interferes with learning.
-(One study says bluntly: “Our results showed that nonacademic Internet use was common among students who brought laptops to class and was inversely related to class performance.”)
+(One study says bluntly: “Our results showed that nonacademic Internet use was common among students who brought laptops to class and was inversely related to class performance.”
+And here’s another study on the ineffectiveness of multitasking in the classroom.)
 Use of laptops, tablets and phones is thus not allowed in our classroom.
 There can be exceptions in special circumstances — please talk to me first.

 Grading.–The grade in this course will be based on two hourly tests, a final examination, and twelve “pop” (unannounced) quizzes.
 A student not present in class when a quiz is given (even if it is the beginning of the class) will receive a zero for that assignment.
 Missed quizzes cannot be “made up” for any reason (except a scheduled and conflicting college event), but the lowest two quiz grades will be dropped at the end of the semester.
 Please note the dates for all the regularly scheduled tests — these dates will not be changed except under unusual circumstances.